mxlik-ali/GenAi-/README.md

-# GenSaaS: AutoCraft
+# GenAi

-GenSaaS: AutoCraft leverages a multi-agent architecture integrated with GPT API to automate the software development process, making it accessible and affordable for startups and small businesses.
+GenAi leverages a multi-agent architecture integrated with GPT API to automate the software development process, making it accessible and affordable for startups and small businesses.
 This innovative platform enables users to upload their specific database and requirements, upon which our system crafts tailored software solutions.

 ## About The Project

-Inspired by the challenge many startups face in affording a full software engineering team, GenSaaS: AutoCraft aims to democratize software development.
+Inspired by the challenge many startups face in affording a full software engineering team, GenAi aims to democratize software development.
 By utilizing a multi-agent system powered by GPT API, we provide a scalable, cost-effective solution that adapts to a company's unique needs, offering everything from simple scripts to complex applications.

 ### Built With